Glossary of terms

 All-in fee

-A type of bundled fee that can include any combination of investment management fees, transaction costs, custody fees, et administrative fees.
+A type of bundled fee that can include any combination of investment management fees, transaction costs, custody fees, and administrative fees.
 All-in fees are typically offered in certain jurisdictions where asset management, brokerage, and custody services are offered by the same company.

 Source: GIPS